-To capture comfort with social group difference, we used five measures that assessed students' ease and/or willingness to engage with their own and others' membership in different social groups: intergroup comfort, bridging differences, intergroup warmth and respect, intragroup warmth and respect, and social class pride.
+To capture comfort with social group difference, we used five measures that assessed students' ease and/or willingness to engage within and across different social groups: intergroup comfort, bridging differences, intergroup warmth and respect, intragroup warmth and respect, and social class pride.
 For each of these five measures, we created composites.
 We then standardized each composite and averaged these five composites together to create an overall composite measure of comfort with social group difference.
 All analyses reported below use this overall composite measure.

-Using a scale from $1(not\ comfortable\ at\ all)$ to $7(very\ comfortable)$ , we measured intergroup comfort with four items ( $\alpha=.89$ ).
+Using a scale from 1 (not comfortable at all) to 7 (very comfortable), we measured intergroup comfort with four items ($\alpha = .89$).
 We created these to capture students' comfort interacting with others from different backgrounds.
 A sample item was "How comfortable would you be interacting with someone from a different social class background than you?"

-Using a scale from 1(strongly disagree) to 7(strongly agree), we measured bridging differences with two items ( $\alpha = .78$ ), assessing how motivated students were to engage with members of different social groups.
-A sample item was "In college, I look forward to learning about social groups different from my own" (Nagda et al., 2004; Nagda & Zuniga, 2003).
+Using a scale from 1 (strongly disagree) to 7 (strongly agree), we measured bridging differences with two items ($\alpha = .78$), assessing how motivated students were to engage with members of different social groups.
+A sample item was "In college, I look forward to learning about social groups different from my own" (Nagda et al., 2004; Nagda & Zúñiga, 2003).

-Using a scale from $1(not\ at\ all)$ to 7(very), we measured intergroup warmth and respect with two items ( $\alpha=.77$ ) adapted from existing measures of warmth toward different groups (e.g., Nosek & Hansen, 2008).
-We asked students (1) "how warmly..." and (2) "how much respect and admiration do you feel toward" people who are members of a different social class.
+Using a scale from 1 (not at all) to 7 (very), we measured intergroup warmth and respect with two items ($\alpha = .77$) adapted from existing measures of warmth toward different groups (e.g., Nosek & Hansen, 2008).
+We asked students (a) "how warmly..." and (b) "how much respect and admiration do you feel toward" people who are members of a different social class.
 Students indicated their warmth and respect for multiple social class groups.
-For first-generation students, we used their feelings towards people who are "wealthy/upper class" as the measure of intergroup warmth and respect.
-For continuing-generation students, we used their feelings towards people who are "low-income/working-class" to indicate intergroup warmth and respect.
+For firstgeneration students, we used their feelings toward people who are "wealthy/upper class" as the measure of intergroup warmth and respect.
+For continuing-generation students, we used their feelings toward people who are "low-income/working-class" to indicate intergroup warmth and respect.

-The measure of intragroup warmth and respect was identical to the measure of intergroup warmth and respect measure except that the former measure focused on students' evaluations of their own groups instead of outgroups ( $\alpha = .81$ ).
-For first-generation students, we used their feelings towards people who are "low-income/working-class" to capture intragroup warmth and respect.
-For continuing-generation students, we used their feelings towards people who are "wealthy/upper class" to capture intragroup warmth and respect.
-Given that both first-and continuing-generation students may identify as middle-class, we also asked students to report warmth and respect toward people who are middle-income/middle-class.
+The measure of intragroup warmth and respect was identical to the measure of intergroup warmth and respect measure except that the former measure focused on students' evaluations of their own groups instead of outgroups ($\alpha = .81$).
+For first-generation students, we used their feelings toward people who are "low-income/working-class" to capture intragroup warmth and respect.21 For continuing-generation students, we used their feelings toward people who are "low-income/working-class" to capture intragroup warmth and respect.
+Given that both first- and continuing-generation students may identify as middle-class, we also asked students to report warmth and respect toward people who are middle-income/middle-class.
 Although we report results without including feelings of warmth and respect for middle-income/middle-class groups, results for both first- and continuing-generation students do not change when these feelings are included.

-Using a scale from 1(strongly disagree) to 7(strongly agree), we measured social class pride with three items ( $\alpha = .76$ ; Phinney, 1992) assessing pride toward one's social class background.
-A sample item was "I feel good about my social class background."
+Using a scale from 1 (strongly disagree) to 7 (strongly agree), we measured social class pride with three items ($\alpha = .76$; Phinney,